Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

-The `moka objects create` command requires to specify who pays for the object creation (our account), then the fully-qualified name of the class that we want to instantiate (`family.Person`) followed by the actual arguments passed to its constructor.
+The `moka objects create` command requires to specify who pays for the object creation (our account), then the fully-qualified name of the class that we want to instantiate (`io.hotmoka.tutorial.examples.Person`) followed by the actual arguments passed to its constructor.
 The classpath refers to the jar that we have installed previously.
 The `moka objects create` command asks for the password of the payer account and checks if we really want to proceed (and pay).
 Then it ends up in failure (`SerializationException`).
 Note that all offered gas has been spent.
 This is a sort of *penalty* for running a transaction that fails.
 The rationale is that this penalty should discourage potential denial-of-service attacks, when a huge number of failing transactions are thrown at a node.
 At least, that attack will cost a lot.
 Moreover, note that the transaction, although